 The Class of 1964, the first class to attend an all-Xaverian school at 7100 Shore Road, has always taken pride in its pioneering achievements.
 In 1989, on the occasion of its 25th Anniversary Reunion, the Class of '64 was the very first to establish a Class Scholarship.
 The Alumni of 1964 are as committed to Xaverian as the day they graduated and express their loyalty by helping future students enjoy the same great educational opportunity.

 As a student at Xaverian, Edmond Desiderio '80 enjoyed success in both the academic and athletic arenas.
-As a member of the wrestling team, Edmond demonstrated the qualities of leadership, dedication and commitment to the team and the program.
+As a member of the athletic program at Xaverian, Edmond demonstrated the qualities of leadership, dedication and commitment to his team and the program.
 This grant is presented each year to a student who demonstrates those same qualities.

 This scholarship has been created by Class of 1967 alumnus Anthony Della-Croce in loving memory of his father who worked extremely hard to provide him a Xaverian education.
 The intention of this scholarship is to aide students of immigrant families or families who have lost a father though some unfortunate life circumstance.

 We are pleased to honor an outstanding member of the Xaverian High School alumni -- Gregory Habeeb, Class of 1967.
 While spending the past 20 years as a distinguished member of the financial services industry, Mr. Habeeb, has never forgotten his roots.
 As an alumnus, he has been ever supportive of the Xaverian High School experience, and wishes to bestow the same opportunity to other young men.